At least 20 killed, 165 wounded after tsunami hits Indonesia

 The volcanic island formed over years after the 1883 eruption of the Krakatoa volcano, one of the largest, most devastating in recorded history.
 That disaster killed more than 30,000 people, launched far-reaching tsunamis and created so much ash that day was turned to night in the area and a global temperature drop was recorded.

 Most of the island sank into a volcanic crater under the sea, and the area remained calm until the 1920s, when Anak Krakatau began to rise from the site.
-It continues to grow each year and erupts periodically although it is much smaller than Krakatoa.
+It continues to grow each year and erupts periodically.

 Gegar Prasetya, co-founder of the Tsunami Research Center Indonesia, said Saturday's tsunami was likely caused by a flank collapse — when a big section of a volcano's slope gives way.
 It's possible for an eruption to trigger a landslide above ground or beneath the ocean, both capable of producing waves, he said.